SettRaziel/time_accounting/README.md

 guides trough the different options.

 ## Development steps
-* Reading and storing tasks and persons in a file (actual)
+* Reading and storing tasks and persons in a file (done with v0.1.0)
-* Terminal menu to read/write data and some queries for the data (actual)
+* Terminal menu to read/write data and some queries for the data (mostly done with v0.2.0)
-* Formatted terminal output for the queries (basic, but will be extended)
+* Formatted terminal output for the queries (basic with v0.2.0, but will be extended)
-* Formatted pdf output using latex, formatted csv output (basic csv output)
+* Formatted pdf output using latex, formatted csv output (basic csv output with v0.2.1)
 * Reading, storing and querying tasks and persons in a database (e.g. sqlite)
 * Deleting existing persons and tasks and freeing their blocked ids
 * Extension of query capabilities